Fleury Abbey: Modern history

 Like all Benedictine monasteries in France, the community was scattered by the French Revolution.
 Nevertheless, a Benedictine presence remained continually: the parish was held by a monk disguised as a secular priest, and there were numerous attempts to restore the monastery throughout the 19th century.

-Finally, in 1944, the community (which had been resident at Pierre-qui-Vire) was restored to the abbey, which was rebuilt as a member of the Subiaco Congregation.
+The church was listed as a historic monument in 1835, enabling its preservation.
+In 1944, the community (which had been resident at Pierre-qui-Vire) was restored to the abbey, which was rebuilt as a member of the Subiaco Congregation.

 The monastery is remembered each day at evensong in Winchester Cathedral with an additional short said prayer at the conclusion of the responses - the Fleury Prayer.